Center-freeness of finite-step solvable groups arising from anabelian geometry: The m -step solvable Grothendieck conjecture

 where $H$ runs over all open subgroups of $G$ that contain $K$.
 Since projective limits commute with abelianization, we obtain $K^{\ab}\xrightarrow{\sim}\varprojlim_{H}H^{\ab}$.
 By the hypothesis, the right-hand side is torsion-free.
 Therefore, the group $K^{\ab}$ is also torsion-free.
+By applying the same argument with $K$ replaced by an arbitrary open subgroup of $K$, we conclude that $K$ is ab-torsion-free.